Missouri farmer pleads guilty to murdering Wisconsin brothers

-The brothers disappeared after visiting Nelson’s farm in July 2019.
-Their burned remains were later found in Missouri and Nebraska.
+During Friday morning’s plea hearing, Nelson admitted shooting the Diemels, burning their bodies in a farm pasture, and disposing of their remains.

-During Friday morning’s plea hearing, Nelson admitted shooting the Diemels, burning their bodies, and disposing of their remains.
+The details were hard for relatives of the Diemel brothers to hear.
+Nelson admitted to disposing of one brother’s remains in a mineral supplement bucket and hiding the other’s remains in a manure pile.

 A judge then sentenced Nelson to two life sentences, without the possibility of parole.
 The sentences will run consecutively.